goobers692s/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that you're not just writing code for the computer to execute; you're writing it for humans to read, understand, and modify.
 Always keep in mind that tomorrow, the person who has to debug or enhance your code might be you."

 This echoes the design principles of leading programmers and systems architects like Donald Knuth and John Carmack, emphasizing the importance of clear thinking and clarity in coding.
 It also aligns with the Zen of Python philosophy which states, "Readability counts."

+# 2024-02-18
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This can help you become a more valuable asset to your team or organization and increase your job security.

+One way to keep up with technology is by reading blogs, articles, and books related to programming and software development.
+Attend industry conferences and workshops to network with other professionals and learn about new tools and techniques.
+Additionally, consider attending online courses or obtaining certifications to further your knowledge and skills.